samuelbetio/PimpMyStorage/README.md

 - Java 1.8 is using
 - Maven with compiler 3.3
-- Author : ImoucheG, imouche.guillaume@gmail.com
+- Author : Samuel Betio, samuelbetio@gmail.com